typovrak/nixos-lazygit/README.md

 - 🔄 **Idempotent :** Cleans and recreates the config folder on each rebuild without destroying existing data.

-- 💾 **Backup guidance :** Documentation includes commands to back up any existing LazyGit config before applying changes.
+- 💾 **Backup guidance :** Documentation includes commands to back up any existing Lazygit config before applying changes.

 ## ⚙️ Prerequisites